hfg-gmuend/openmoji.org/README.md

 Run
 ---

 Start a local web server (with live reload, scss support) by typing in your Terminal the command below.
-This will open the `index.html` file a new browser window.
+This will open the `index.html` in a new browser window.

 ```
 npm start